elek/ozone-videos/README.md

  * create subtitles in different languages
  * remake any of the videos in different language

+## Used tools

+I prefer to use only Open Source tools to create the videos to make it easier to reuse / remix source materials.

+ * presentations are created with Libre Office (Using [Montserrat fonts](https://github.com/JulietaUla/Montserrat))
+ * diagrams (whiteboards) are created with draw.io (available for both offline and online usage)
+ * less relevant, but videos are recorded by Obs (using only very small set of the features)

 ## Contact

 In case of any questions, you can use any of the Ozone's communication channels: